walwalwalides/MMP_Collection/MMP_Desktop/README.md

       - Automatically update by new versions are available.

-      - View recently opened files.
+      - View all recently opened files

       - Move Sound from package to another package.